In This Section...

-The University of Wisconsin-Whitewater Police Services conducts tests of the emergency notification systems.
-This is done on at least an annual basis.
+The University of Wisconsin-Whitewater Police Services conducts tests of the campus emergency notification systems.
+This is done during each semester.
 In addition to those tests, a fire drill is conducted within every building on campus on an annual basis.
 This assists in not only training our students, staff and faculty to the presence of alarms, but it also provides for additional testing of the University's emergency systems.
 Information on emergency procedures is provided with testing notifications, usually through the campus email system.
 Each test is documented and archived within the University's Incident Archive of the Emergency Notification website.
 The University Police do not do unannounced tests.

 Missing Student Notification Procedure for On-Campus Housing Students

 Reports regarding any student living in on-campus housing who has been missing for 24 hours or more must be referred immediately to the UW-Whitewater University Police Department at phone number 262-472-4660.
 Students living in on-campus housing are encouraged to identify a contact person or persons whom the University will attempt to notify within 24 hours if the student is determined by the University Police to be missing for the prior 24 hour period.
 Only authorized campus officials and law enforcement responsible for the missing person investigation may have access to this information.
 Students will be asked to list these individuals as an emergency contact during the check-in process and will be allowed to do so online.
 Student's contact information will be registered confidentially and will only be accessible to authorized campus officials and may not be disclosed, except to law enforcement personnel in furtherance of a missing person investigation.
 The student will be able to make any desired changes to their contact information online throughout the year.
-It is the policy of Residence Life to involve and turn over all related information and reports to University Police in all missing persons cases.
-In addition to any student-designated contact person, if the student is under 18 years of age and not emancipated, the University will attempt to notify a custodial parent or guardian within 24 hours of when the student is determined to be missing.
+It is the policy of University Housing to involve and turn over all related information and reports to University Police in all missing persons cases.
+In addition to any student-designated contact person, if the student is under 18 years of age and not emancipated, the University will notify a custodial parent or guardian within 24 hours of when the student is determined to be missing.